alfredagbayani22/alfredagbayani22.github.io/essays/final-project.md

 For this app, the users should be able to be provided high quality experience through being guided about where any major construction areas, road detours, or weather alerts, as well as how long said obstacles will be up for.
 They should be able to have an account to log in with that contains their information about themselves so they can verify their age as well as what workplace they go to so the automatic vehicle will remember where they need to go.
 If this person happens to be major such as a college student or a worker from a major company, the app will be sure to prioritize their automatic vehicles on them so they can get to their destinations on time.

-The app should contain key markings such as where the construction areas are road detours, as well as what the weather in a specific area is that indicates if it is safe for them to drive or not.
+The app should contain key markings such as where the construction areas and road detours are, as well as what the weather in a specific area is that indicates if it is safe for them to drive or not.

 Some possible mockup pages include:
 * Landing page